xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Source game reveals sight map and adjacent units at same time.
 Mine does the first before the second.

 - [ ] Convert `player.units.forEach(u => { if (u.onMap)})` to `player.units.unitsOnMap.forEach(u => {})`
+- [ ] I have assets for player card, but no associated json; I'll have to write one.

 - [x] Range Reticle
 - [x] Made an integral feature of MapCursor for easy access everywhere.